diffusiondata/diffusion-kafka-connect/README.md

 2. Ensure that your instance of Diffusion can authenticate the principal/password pair that this connector will be configured with.
-If you intend to run the sink connector, ensure that this principal has sufficient permissions to create topics / publish values under paths that will be mapped from Kafka.
+If you intend to run the sink connector, ensure that this principal has sufficient permissions to create topics and publish values under paths that will be mapped from Kafka.

 ### Running a Connector